This post may contain affiliate links, from which we earn an income.

 The fascinating Covao dos Conchos, high in the Serra da Estrela natural park in Portugal is called the ‘eye’ by locals.
-This incredible man-made hole is actually a spillway and well worth the short hike to get up close to the mesmerising spectacle, set deep in the rugged Portuguese mountains.
+This incredible man-made lake hole is actually a bell mouth spillway and well worth the short hike to get up close to the mesmerising spectacle, set deep in the rugged Portuguese mountains.

 What is Covao dos Conchos?